 Click on the headings below to view each section

-Unauthorised absences: when an explanation for the absence is not given, or days for which there is not an adequate reason.
+Unauthorised absences: when an explanation for the absence is not given, or days for which there is not an adequate reason your child will receive an unauthorised absence mark.
 Unacceptable excuses for a day off include: going to buy shoes or clothing – getting up late – a day off for the child’s birthday – going to see relatives, term time holidays or visits abroad.

 We are required by the Government to monitor all absences and do so every week.
 If your child is absent then they miss valuable lessons.
 An average of one day missed each week adds up to one whole school year missed in four years!
 PLEASE help us to educate your child by ensuring they attend every day.